xyxj1024/xyxj1024.github.io/_posts/2023-03-08-tcp-ip-seedlab.md

 telnet 10.9.0.5
 ```

-Immediately, we should see the following messages generated by `tshark`:
+Immediately, we should see quite a lot of messages generated by `tshark`:

 ```console
     1 0.000000000     10.9.0.6 → 10.9.0.5     TCP 74 43106 → 23 [SYN] Seq=2451321324 Win=64240 Len=0 MSS=1460 SACK_PERM=1 TSval=3440862779 TSecr=0 WS=128